MatthewReid854/reliability/docs/Working with fitted distributions.rst

 The confidence bounds available are bounds on time or bounds on reliability.
 For an detailed explaination of how these are calculated, please see the `theory document <https://reliability.readthedocs.io/en/latest/How%20are%20the%20confidence%20intervals%20calculated.html#confidence-intervals-on-the-plots>`_ on confidence intervals.
 The important thing to note here is that they are different, and which one you should use depends on what you want to know.
-If you want to know the system reliability at a certain time, then you are specifying time (CI_x) and seeking bounds on reliability (CI_type='reliability).
+If you want to know the system reliability at a certain time, then you are specifying time (CI_x) and seeking bounds on reliability (CI_type='reliability').
-If you want to know the time that the system will reach a certain reliability, then you are specifying reliability (CI_y) and seeking bounds on time (CI_type='time).
+If you want to know the time that the system will reach a certain reliability, then you are specifying reliability (CI_y) and seeking bounds on time (CI_type='time').
 Note that these are paired, so CI_y only works with CI_type='time' and CI_x only works with CI_type='reliability'.
 The only exception to this is the Exponential Distribution which does not accept CI_type since bounds on time and reliability are identical.

 Example 1